 Therapeutic Drug Monitoring

 The drug concentration is also modified to attain the desired concentration associated with efficacy, not toxicity.
+For this reason, toxicology studies are sometimes tied to therapeutic drug monitoring programs.
 However, the significant interindividual pharmacodynamic variability at any given plasma concentration requires the use of a range of concentrations.

 Liquid matrices are easy to use in existing analytical workflows, and the remaining samples applied for other purposes; e.g., in the study of biomarkers, reassay, and the identification of metabolites.